 - Speaking of Billy, he’s a married man.
 The wedding was in Chattanooga, June 2019.
 His birthday is sometime during the third week of June (I’m not sure of the exact date since they made only one brief mention of his birthday during that time period).

 - These two boys actually started out making videos of home renovation projects and we’re planning on going into that business with their older brother.
 However, they had a deeper interest in cars and decided to start a YouTube channel focused around that.
 I’d say it was the right decision.

 - Their parents are immigrants from eastern Europe.

 - The boys have also mentioned several times that they do help the family out financially.
 As far as what’s been revealed on the YouTube channel, both parents are retired now.
-Their father used to be a long haul truck driver (as evidenced by the broken down semi truck that’s been parked in the yard since the very first videos).
+Their father used to be a long haul truck driver (as evidenced by the broken down semi truck that had been parked in the yard since the beginning of the channel).

 - Billy attended a technical school, which is where he learned a lot about auto body repair.
 The rest, he learned by himself along the way with each new project car.
 He’s come along way since the beginning, don’t you think?

 - The younger brother isn’t as skilled as Billy in that regard, but his primary role in the goonzquad channel is cameraman and video editor.
 Of course he does help out with the builds as well (whenever and however he can), and he’s learned a lot since the beginning as well.

 - The goonzquad YouTube channel is growing at a rate of 3700 subscribers a day (as per SocialBlade).
 They are projected to hit 2 million subscribers by December 2019.